The Cutest Gender-Neutral Baby Names

 Amani

 Meaning: Originating in both Swahili and Arabic, Amani offers a double meaning—one more perfect than the next.
-In Swahili, the name means “peace,” and in Arabic, it’s “wish.”
-While historically the name was given to both girls and boys, it has only held its rank in the United States Social Security Administration’s (SSA) top 1,000 baby names for girls, since 2000.
+In Swahili, the name means “peace,” and in Arabic, “wish.”
+While historically the name was given to both girls and boys, it has only held its rank in the U.S. Social Security Administration’s (SSA) top 1,000 baby names for girls since 2000.

 Amari

-Meaning: According to the baby-naming experts at Nameberry, this charming name can be traced back to three languages, Yoruba, Thai, and Hebrew, where it has a shared meaning: “eternal.”
+Meaning: This charming name can be traced back to three languages, Yoruba, Thai, and Hebrew, where it has a shared meaning: “eternal.”
 Once used mainly for boys, Amari is now a beautiful choice for girls as well.

 Aubrey

-Meaning: If this name conjures only the brilliant deadpanning of actress Aubrey Plaza (Parks and Rec), we encourage you to dig a bit deeper.
-There’s also singer and songwriter Aubrey Graham, otherwise known as Drake; artist Aubrey Beardsley; and actress Aubrey Anderson-Emmons (Modern Family) to name a few.
+Meaning: If this name conjures only the brilliant deadpanning of actress Aubrey Plaza, we encourage you to dig a bit deeper.
+There’s also singer and songwriter Aubrey Graham, otherwise known as Drake; artist Aubrey Beardsley; and actress Aubrey Anderson-Emmons (from Modern Family), to name a few.
 At its heart, this classic moniker has whimsical and memorable roots, meaning “elf ruler.”

 Azariah

-Meaning: Azariah found its start as a masculine name with biblical ties, meaning “helper of god.”
+Meaning: Azariah found its start as a masculine name with biblical ties, meaning “helper of God.”
 However, likely due to its pleasant, feminine lilt, the name has gained popularity with parents of girls as well.
-Nameberry reported that Azariah is now shared almost equally between the sexes.
-This beautiful moniker has held its place in the top 1,000 baby names in the US since 2009.
+This beautiful moniker has held its place in the top 1,000 baby names in the U.S. since 2009.

 Bailey